Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ![CreateTodo 2](./img/02-create-todo-annotate-methods.gif)

-With that we get properly typed `ev` argument in both property functions handlers.
-All that was needed was to use standard JSDoc annotation and React types.
-Nice !
+With that additions, we got rid of the type errors!
+All that was needed was to Leverage existing standard JSDoc annotations and React types to make our code type-safe.
+I like this!

 Now let's update our state on input change...

 ![CreateTodo 3](./img/02-create-todo-setting-state-no-check.gif)

-Hmm we got no intellisense nor any errors 😢.
+Hmm we got no intellisense, nor any errors 😢...
 Why?
-Well `Component` is a Generic class which has 2 optional positional generic types -> `Props` and `State` -> `Component<Props,State>`.
-We need to create type alias for props and state and annotate our class again via standard JSDoc:
+Well `Component` is a **generic class** (which has 2 optional positional generic argument types -> `Props` and `State` -> `Component<Props,State>`).
+We need to create type alias for `Props` and `State` and annotate our class again via standard JSDoc:

 ```js
 /**